hortonworks-spark/shc/README.md

 ### Using SHCCredentialsManager

+Spark only supports use cases which access a single secure HBase cluster.
+If your applications need to access multiple secure HBase clusters, users need to use SHCCredentialsManager instead.
+SHCCredentialsManager supports a single secure HBase cluster as well as multiple secure HBase clusters.

-For normal Spark applications which complete running before HBase tokens expire, the only thing users need to do is to set _spark.yarn.security.credentials.hbase.enabled_ to false. _**Note**: actually it's fine to do nothing here as both Spark internal HBaseCredentialProvider and SHCCredentialsManager support normal applications_.
+For normal Spark applications which complete running before HBase tokens expire, the only thing users need to do is to set _spark.yarn.security.credentials.hbase.enabled_ to false.
+_**Note**: actually it's fine to do nothing here as both Spark and SHCCredentialsManager support normal applications_.

 For long running applications, users need to config principal and keytab as below before running their applications.